 The terms monotype and monoprint represent two distinct processes used to create unique, one-of-a-kind prints.

-- The additive or light-field method, whereby the artist ‘paints’ the image onto the plate by adding or building up pigment with brushes and rollers;
+- The additive or light-field method, whereby the artist paints/inks the image onto the plate with brushes and rollers;

-- The subtractive or dark-field method, whereby the artist covers the entire plate with a thin layer of pigment and then creates his image by removing some of the pigment with brushes, rags, sticks, or other tools; and
+- The subtractive or dark-field method, whereby the artist covers the entire plate with pigment and then removes some of the pigment with brushes, rags, sticks, or other tools to create the image; and

-- The combination of the two techniques, whereby the artist works back-and-forth, adding and removing pigment from the plate as the image is developed.
+- A combination of the two techniques, whereby the artist works back-and-forth, adding and removing pigment from the plate as the image is developed.